chinf/zzzrun/README.md

 Based on [durandalTR's zstandby script](https://github.com/zfsonlinux/pkg-zfs/issues/54) and [zfs-auto-snapshot](https://github.com/zfsonlinux/zfs-auto-snapshot).

 Depends on the standard ZFS utilities and hdparm.
-Implementated in and tested with a POSIX-compliant shell.
+Implemented in and tested with a POSIX-compliant shell.

 ## Installation
 ```